Garrysoon/IbisWallet/README.md

 Ibis is mostly vibe-coded and audited by today's top frontier AI models.

-Yes this is a flex, because Ibis is likely more secure and better engineered than most wallets out there.
+Yes this is a flex, Ibis is likely more secure and better engineered than most wallets out there.